 At our house, vegetables were nothing new.
 Living in the fertile heartland of central Texas, we were surrounded by an amazing variety of plant foods.
 Several times a week, in addition to the produce and canned things my parents brought home from the grocery store, we foraged through the farmer’s markets for a variety of fresh fruits and vegetables to add to our table.

 And for the first eight years of my life, we had a garden.
 Plus a grandmother who gardened and shared.
-If that were not enough, our already overflowing vegetable stores were additionally supplemented by our next-door-neighbors, the Smiths, who grew a simply gargantuan collection of food, which they loved to share, overflowing from several large paper grocery bags.
+If that were not enough, our already overflowing vegetable stores were additionally supplemented by our next-door-neighbors, the Smiths, who grew a simply gargantuan collection of food, which they loved to share, stuffed, cumbersome and heavy, into several large paper grocery bags.
 In our family, we ate a vegetable or three with lunch and supper, and occasionally – in the form of a V-8 torture session, er, “juice glass” – at breakfast.

 It was during this time that I began my 20-year love affair with a taste-bud-smothering concoction of mustard and catsup that I mixed myself at every meal.
 This was adequate compensation for most under-seasoned vegetables.
 But not always.
 More often than not, my brother and I would slither away from the table, leaving mounds of vegetables that even helped along by generous (mountainous) additions of salt – and in my case, mustard and catsup – we were not able to choke down.

 Sometimes I would smuggle some of my leftovers to the bathroom, where I would quietly stuff them down the drain.
 When I told my children about this, Lizzie, who was 15, said, “Why did you do that?
 You should have flushed them down the toilet!
 That’s what I used to do!”
 In retrospect, that would have been a vastly superior solution than the one I had come up with because from time to time my dad would have to take the pipes apart to dig out old pieces of decaying food.
-He had a really strained expression on his face when he asked me if I knew anything about that.
+He choked, almost suffocating, under a several-sizes-too-small mask of strained parental patience as he asked me if I knew anything about that.

 But there was a beautiful solution to this dilemma, so that our unwanted food was usually spared a purposeless journey to the landfill: we had a dog.
 One who was not terribly fond of the dry food my parents were buying for her.
 After mealtimes, finding the dog in a very agreeable mood to receive our leftovers, my parents would stand next to the back door, wringing their hands, while mournfully declaring, “Would you look at that!
 Queenie, unlike some children we could name, is very grateful to be eating the very same vegetables you two rejected!”
 My brother and I, unfortunately, felt no remorse.
 Now, 30 years later, I have to admit to you that we have never come to any real repentance over this issue.